NCBI-Hackathons/HapPyNet/README.md

    * LD BLocks : Non-overlapping LD blocks derived from 1KG data (hg19) were obtained from : *Approximately independent linkage disequilibrium blocks in human populations,Bioinformatics.
 2016 Jan 15; 32(2): 283–285 [doi:  10.1093/bioinformatics/btv546]*.
 Using NCBI's online remapping tool these regions were mapped to GRCh38 with merge fragments turned ON to make sure each LD block is not fragmented

    * RNASeq samples: Initial training set from healthy and disease samples were obtained from SRA.
-The disease sample selection query was: (AML) AND "Homo sapiens"[orgn:__txid9606] NOT ChIP-Seq.
-The specific list of Sample IDs for AML and normal samples are in
+The disease sample selection query was: `(AML) AND "Homo sapiens"[orgn:__txid9606] NOT ChIP-Seq`
+   * The specific list of Sample IDs for AML and normal samples are in test_data

 ## RNASeq Variant Calling Pipeline

    * RNASeq sample reads were aligned using HiSat2
-   * Variants were called using GATK version
+   * Variants were called using [GATK version 4.0.3.0](https://github.com/broadinstitute/gatk/releases/download/4.0.3.0/gatk-4.0.3.0.zip)

 ## Machine Learning